bahrus/trans-render/README.md

 ### replaceElementWithTemplate(target: HTMLElement, template: HTMLTemplateElement, ctx: RenderContext)

 During pipeline processing, replace a tag with a template.
+The original tag goes into ctx.replacedElement

 ## trans-render the web component